 It’s not that easy finding good material out there that’s accessible to English Language Learners, which is a requirement for anything to be included in a “The Best…” list or, in fact, for pretty much anything that I post about here.
 I’m hopeful of finding better, and more up-to-date, resources as time goes on.
 It’s especially difficult to find accessible materials that provide some kind of historical context for the conflict.
 It’s complexity, and its potential for controversy, probably doesn’t make it that attractive a subject for many of the usual “current events” providers of content to younger readers.

-You might also be interested in The Best Web Resources On The Iraq War.
+You might also be interested in The Best Posts & Articles On How To Teach “Controversial” Topics.

 Here are my picks for The “Best” Resources For Learning About the Israeli-Palestinian Conflict (not in order of preference):